 - 8. If interface names are switched before and after swapping NICs, turn off the power of the PCI slot.
 Then edit the interface name in the rule file for udev function and turn on the power of the PCI slot again.
-For details, see "Network card replacement procedure" in "PRIMEQUEST 1000 Series Administration Manual". - 9.
+For details, see the following manuals: - PRIMEQUEST 1000 Series - "Network card replacement procedure" in "PRIMEQUEST 1000 Series Administration Manual" - PRIMEQUEST 2000 Series - "Network card replacement procedure" in "PRIMEQUEST 2000 Series Administration Manual" - 9.
 Check the hardware address.